grafalex82/hellozigbee/Readme.md

 This project has two main objectives:
 - delve into how Zigbee technology operates and share this knowledge [through a tutorial](doc/part0_plan.md), making it accessible for more people to engage with this technology
-- develop alternative firmware for the Xiaomi Aqara QBKG12LM Zigbee smart switch.
+- develop alternative firmware for the Xiaomi Aqara QBKG12LM Zigbee smart switch, and a few other Xiaomi devices.

 The NXP JN5169 microcontroller was chosen for its use in Xiaomi devices manufactured between 2017 and 2021.
 NXP offers detailed documentation, SDK source codes, and numerous examples, facilitating the development of custom Zigbee solutions.
 However, the wealth of information provided by NXP can be overwhelming for newcomers to Zigbee technology.
 To address this, a step-by-step tutorial was created to simplify the learning process.